peterkaminski/nxcTestVault/README.md

 # README

-This is a laboratory repo for testing Massive Wiki publishing explorations
+This is a laboratory repo for testing Massive Wiki publishing explorations.

 It is intended to be an experimental workbench and part-time Obsidian vault.
 We aim, and try, to keep the lab tidy, but it will be messy.
 Items found